cmomo/LocNet/README.md

-# Genetic Fine-mapping with Dense Linkage Disequilibrium Blocks (DenseLD)
+# LocNet: an intermediate step to prioritize genetic variants between GWAS and fine-mapping
-This is a genetic fine-mapping method incorporating dense LD block structure of linkage disequilibrum (LD) matrix among SNPS from a genomic region of interest.
+This is a method incorporating dense linkage disequilibrium block structure of SNPs for prioritizing a set of genetic variants using GWAS summary statisticis before performing fine-mapping.

 # Prerequisites
 MATLAB is required for the analysis.